Windows 7 Forums Search

 OPTION TWO

-Uninstall a Program Through the Start Menu
+Uninstall a Program from the Start Menu

 NOTE: Some programs will add a shortcut in the Start Menu All Programs area that includes an option to uninstall it.
+This option is only available in Windows 7.

-1. Open the Start Menu and click on All Programs.
+1. Open the Start Menu, and click on All Programs.

 2. Click on the program's folder (ex: picture-shark) to expand it. (see screenshot below)